 The Internet, I feel, is likewise ready to move on.
 Massive websites churn out endless streams of "content" - an uninspired, dull word that should serve to point us in the direction of something interesting or entertaining - instead, the trail ends at "content".
 Constant stimulation drives us only to find ever more content, more, constant, unending.
 It feels hollow.
 The soul is drained steadily as we read listicles and find new sources of outrage and look for shows on YouTube... and be constantly ashamed that we're doing it without looking at ads, because ads keep the content generators alive, so please, think of the content!

-The Web has now for some time been ruled by the that venerated though execrable idea of a 'marketplace of ideas'.
+The Web has now for some time been ruled by that venerated though execrable idea of a 'marketplace of ideas'.
 We assume that this marketplace will provide a platform for good ideas and creative output - but the truth is that whoever gets attention, gets ad clicks, gets money.
-Fascist and feline are equals in the eye of the market, so long as they get the same number of clicks.
-Is this what we want?
+Fascist and feline are equals in the eye of the market, so long as they get the same number of clicks - and is that what we are supposed to want?
 A massive, worldwide network where value is measured in eyeballs and mouseclicks rather than creativity or morality or any kind of benefit to the human condition?

-I pondered that for a long time - after all, it's not as if there's nothing on the Internet that I value.
-But finally, I couldn't help thinking that the Internet may not be so different from those quaint and antiquated formats, television and radio.
-They receded into the past while nothing of value was lost... so, I thought: why not the Internet?
+I pondered that particular question for a long time - after all, it's not as if there's nothing on the Internet that I value.
+But finally, I couldn't help thinking that the Net may not be so different from those quaint and antiquated formats, television and radio.
+They receded into the past while nothing of value was lost... so, I thought: why not the Net?

 If the Internet is a marketplace of ideas, I think it is time to overturn the tables and the benches.

 The Internet has built itself into our lives by massive content-serving websites that beg us to look at their irritating ads to keep them going, and shame us for not doing so.
 If that Internet cannot persist when we use it the way we want, I say let it burn.
-Let all who have been reduced to aggregators and content-gatherers and blatherers and clickbaiters die silently and see what remains after we sweep the ashes.
+Let all who have been reduced to gibbering aggregators and content-gatherers and blatherers and clickbaiters die in a glorious sea of flames and let's see what remains after we sweep the ashes.

 I don't know what will happen when the Internet as it is now is collapses, and something rises from what remains.
 I don't know what it will look like, but I know it will fulfill needs, and until it gets ruined by whatever comes after advertising, it will be good.